 In WinCC, you can also determine the values for the process tags.
 These values are transferred to the automation system via the stipulated channel.
 The automation system controls the process accordingly.

-Internal Tags
+Internal tags

-WinCC also has internal variables.
-These tags do not have a process link and only carry values within WinCC.
+WinCC also has internal tags.
+These tags are not linked to a process and only transfer values within WinCC.

 Tag groups